 Sometimes it takes a long time to see big changes in health between communities.
 That's why we need to start now and keep working towards our goals.
 We know it will take a lot of time and effort to create lasting improvements.
 To track our progress, we use indicators.
 These are like signs that show us how well we are doing.
-We are developing these, incorporating the indicators set out in national guidance to measure the impact we are making towards achieving our goals.
+We are developing these to measure the steps we are taking to achieve our goals.